markrmiller/SolrLogReader/README.md

 ### FAQ

-Q: Can I just process the Solr logs in a deep directory hierarchy with lots of log files?
+**Q**: Can I just process the Solr logs in a deep directory hierarchy with lots of log files?
-A: SolrLogReader /solr/logs/solr* A filename with a glob pattern will be used to match against file names for all files under the /solr/logs directory hierarchy.
+**A**: SolrLogReader /solr/logs/solr* A filename with a glob pattern will be used to match against file names for all files under the /solr/logs directory hierarchy.